livz/livz.github.io/_posts/2017-07-09-keepass-password-manager-with-2fa.md

 ## Tips and Tricks
-So let’s see different ways of loading libraries and how they are recorded by the prefetching process.
-A very important detail to keep in mind: according to the first Forensic Magazine article mentioned previously:
-> Monitoring occurs for ten seconds after an application is started.

 * __Implicit linking__

 This linking method is also referred to as _static load_ or _load-time dynamic linking_.
 With implicit linking, the executable using the DLL links to an import library (.lib file) provided by the maker of the DLL.
 The operating system _loads the DLL when the executable is loaded_.